puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   compliant.

 * --last
-  Use the last result obtained for the given node instead of performing new compilations and diff.
+  Uses the already produced catalogs/diffs and logs for the given node(s) instead of performing new compilations and diff.
 If used without any given nodes, all already produced information will be loaded.
   (Also see '--clean' for how to remove produced information).

 * --nodes <FILE>